RoyalIcing/Orb/site/concepts/elixir-compiler.md

 end
 ```

 The `Memory.load!/2` and `I32.band/2` provide the WebAssembly instructions via Orb’s DSL, while the rest is standard Elixir code.
-The result is just WebAssembly instructions, effectively inlining a loop at compile time.
+The result is just a sequence of WebAssembly instructions, effectively inlining a loop at compile time.

 ## 3. WebAssembly instructions at WebAssembly runtime